ayushoriginal/Optimized-RGB-To-ColorName/README.md

 array = df.values # the array you are interested in
 </pre>

-Columns can be removed within the program:
+Columns can be removed within the program using this call:

 <pre>
 # RGB= np.delete(A, np.s_[3:5], axis=1) # remove columns 3 to 5.